DS-100/DS-100.github.io/setup.md

    Ensure the installation worked by running `conda --version`.

+5. Install some extra packages that don't come with Anaconda by default:

+        pip install datascience okpy

-5. Now, use `brew` to install the latest version of `git` by running:
+6. Now, use `brew` to install the latest version of `git` by running:

         brew install git